RanaWaleed1991/IT-HelpDesk-Labs/Windows_Admin_Labs/User_Account_Management/README.md

 All screenshots are stored in the `/screenshots/` folder.

 ## Lab Outcomes
-By completing this lab, you will demonstrate the ability to:
+By completing this lab, I have demonstrated the ability to:
 - Manage user accounts in Windows 10
 - Reset and manage passwords
 - Control local group memberships